-The Law no.21/2020 (Amendment to Decree-Law no.27/97M of 30 June) , regulates the business of insurance companies, while the Insurance Agents and Brokers Ordinance, Decree-Law No. 38/89/M, of 5th June, as amended by Administrative Regulation No. 27/2001 and Administrative Regulation No. 14/2003, regulates the insurance intermediary sector.
+The Macau Insurance Ordinance, Decree-Law No. 27/97/M of 30 June as amended by Law No. 21/2020, regulates the business of insurance companies, while the Legal framework for the carrying on of insurance intermediary business, Decree-Law No. 38/89/M of 5 June as amended by Administrative Regulation No. 27/2001 and Administrative Regulation No.14/2003, regulates the insurance intermediary sector.

 - A locally incorporated company